 There are numerous ordinance violations that can arise out of what is defined as a domestic dispute between persons who are living together or have a familial relationship.
 It is the goal of the Municipal Court to address any underlying difficulties that exist between the parties so that such disputes do not continue to occur.

-It is the job of the Assistant Public Defender to evaluate all the facts and circumstances of the case and to determine whether the case should be tried before the judge or referred to counseling.
-In some instances it is the responsibility of the Public Defender to locate counseling alternatives, provide the details of the programs to the Court and advocate this option as an alternative to prosecution.
+It is the job of the Assistant Public Defender to evaluate all the facts and circumstances of the case and to determine whether the case should be tried before the judge or referred to diversion.
+The office has a social worker on staff to assist attorneys advocating for their client.
+In some instances, the assistant public defender will advise for a counseling alternative and advocate this option as an alternative to prosecution.

 Housing Code Violations